TobiasPSP/doneland_sources/Components/Microcontroller/How To Use/Overview/README.md

 <img src="/assets/images/processor.png" width="80%" height="80%" />

-# Overview
+# Introduction

-> The "Big Picture" And Some Essential Terminology To Get Started
+> Painting The "Big Picture" And Some Essential Terminology To Get Started

 Before I get *practical* and show you step by step how to *actually use* microcontrollers in your projects, let's start with a quick *overview*, and clarify some basic *terminology* so we all are on the same page.